Streaming Model Cascades for Semantic SQL: Experimental Evaluation

 BoolQ and MMLU maintain per-run satisfaction of at least 98.7\%, with failures confined to low-delegation configurations.
 SST-2 shows the most target misses (89.4\% satisfaction), concentrated in regions where the proxy's intrinsic quality nearly satisfies the target with minimal oracle involvement.
 Among failing configurations, mean delegation is only 1.4\%.
 The mechanism is consistent: low delegation yields insufficient oracle data for tight statistical bounds, and seed-to-seed variation produces occasional misses.
 Every failure in the experiment violates exactly one metric (precision or recall), never both.
 Appendix~\ref{app:reliability-heatmaps} visualizes the spatial pattern of these failures.

+Across the full grid, every dataset meets both targets jointly in at least 89.4\% of runs, so each target holds individually at least that often, above the $1 - \delta = 80\%$ reliability that \supgit targets at $\delta = 0.2$.
 The symmetric targets used in Sections~\ref{sec:exp-pareto}--\ref{sec:exp-alpha} achieve near-perfect satisfaction on all five datasets (Table~\ref{tab:reliability}, $t_P{=}t_R$ column).
 Reliability degrades primarily in asymmetric configurations at low delegation levels, precisely where the cascade adds the least value.